Hallo, And 17 Other Ways To Say Hello In German

 How to vary your German hello to match the time and place

 Besides na, there are other ways to climb down the ladder of formality to meet your peers at eye level.
 If you like, you can kill the guten and simply throw in a Tag, or Tach.
 Similarly, in the morning, you can simply say Morgen.

 There are a few notable regional differences: in Hamburg, you’ll often be greeted with a chirpy moin moin or moinsen, and in Bavaria with a stout Grüß Gott, or Servus!
 In Switzerland, a Grüzi may also be employed.
 Sei gegrüßt! and Glück auf! are two further, regional modes of greeting in the south.
 Finally, you can use Mahlzeit (lit. meal time) to greet colleagues in passing during the lunch break, and Hallo zusammen when you say hello to a group of people and want to avoid having to individually greet each person with a handshake.

 Now you’re down with the German "hello," why not discover some of the coolest compound nouns in the world?
 What?
 You didn’t know compound nouns were cool?
 Get with the program, people!
-And if you’re fed of learning German words which actually exist, why not read about these ones which don’t?
-The German language: it’s still completely awful, but in rather a lovely way.
+And if you’re fed up of learning German words which actually exist, why not read about these ones which don’t?
+The German language: it’s still completely awful, but in a rather lovely way.